2022 San Francisco District Attorney recall election: Results

 The recall election had a higher turnout than the 2019 election that elected Boudin, with 46% of registered voters compared to 41%.

 With 55% of votes returning "Yes", Chesa Boudin was recalled from office.

 Aftermath

+Neighbors for a Better San Francisco Advocacy ethics fine

+In August 2024, the San Francisco Standard reported that Jay Cheng negotiated a $54,000 settlement with the San Francisco Ethics Commission.
+The commission found that Neighbors for a Better San Francisco Advocacy, a 501(c)(4) which Cheng runs, and largely coordinated the campaign to recall Boudin, failed to disclose payments of nearly $200,000 to public relations firm Riff City Strategies.

 Local analysis

 The successful recall election reflected a change in mood from voters between Boudin's election in 2019 and the recall election in 2022.
 Stories of burglaries, shoplifting, and violent attacks on Asian Americans fomented voter anger.
 San Francisco Supervisor Rafael Mandelman noted, "The voters have risen up and expressed tremendous frustration with the state of the city and a feeling that leaders are not taking us in the direction the people want to go."
 The voter frustration combined with heavy fundraising, particularly from San Francisco businessmen like Bill Oberndorf and Garry Tan, allowed the recall effort to create a campaign which resonated with the voters, despite wide support for Boudin from newspaper editorials, elected officials and political clubs.

 The case of Troy McAlister, who was on parole when he allegedly killed two people in a crosswalk, electrified recall proponents.
 McAlister had been arrested multiple times in the months leading up to the deaths, but Boudin declined to file charges, relying on the state parole system.
 Recall proponents used the case to show that Boudin was not holding lawbreakers accountable, while Boudin supporters called the deaths tragic and unforeseeable.

 Some former District Attorney's office staff, who were fired or resigned, became vocal proponents of the recall.

 Although voters became more concerned for their personal safety during the COVID-19 pandemic, Boudin continued to focus on his campaign promises including expansion of diversion programs, reducing the jail population, and prosecute police officers.
 This invited criticism that Boudin cared more for offenders than for victims.
 While other local politicians like San Francisco Mayor London Breed changed their focus to public safety, Boudin did not adjust his messaging.